t-d-k/LibreCrypt/docs/pkcs11_drivers.md

 ## Appendix E: PKCS#11 Driver Libraries

-If you have a token which supports the PKCS#11 standard, as most do, your token can be used by DoxBox.
+If you have a token which supports the PKCS#11 standard, as most do, your token can be used by LibreCrypt.
 Below is a list of well known smartcards/tokens which do support this standard, and the suggested library filename to use.

 Please note that: